mazed-dev/truthsayer/README.md

-# Web app for Mazed
+# Web app for Foreword

 ## Workspaces